abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 external reactivity or the expectations of the world around us, there is tremendous freedom in that quality of equanimity.

-As we cultivate and attend to the qualities of mettā, karuna, and mudita, as we become more attuned to the sublime nature of these wholesome qualities, then we also start to recognize the nature of the mind, in the sense that our desires are always outstripping our experience.
+As we cultivate and attend to the qualities of mettā, karuṇā, and muditā, as we become more attuned to the sublime nature of these wholesome qualities, then we also start to recognize the nature of the mind, in the sense that our desires are always outstripping our experience.
 So, you get your latest gadget and it has more memory and